DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 7.md

 Used in animals and certain bacteria like those in yogurt, lactic acid fermentation is a type of fermentation used in mammalian red blood cells which lack a mitochondria, and in skeletal muscle which lack oxygen.
 When la lactic acid accumulation occurs, it must be removed by blood circulation, and when it loses a hydrogen, the lactate is brought to the liver for further metabolism.
 The enzyme used in this reaction is LDH, lactase dehydrogenase.
 This accumulation was claimed to cause stiffness, fatigue, and soreness, but was disputed.
 Once it has been removed from the muscle and given to the liver, it can be reconverted into pyruvate and further catabolized.
+CREATES NAD+ and lactic acid from Pyruvate and NADH THE NAD+ is needed for glycolysis
 ### Alcohol Fermentation
 Another process is alcohol which produces ethanol.
 This creates CO2 as a byproduct.
 1. Pyruvate decarboxylase, where a carboxyll is removed from pyruvate, releasing CO2 as gas, and produces acetaldehyde.